-Prospective foreign students who have not attained either a Canadian or a US degree within the last 12 months require a GRE test for their application.
+Prospective foreign students that do not have either a Canadian or a US degree require a GRE test for their application.
 Furthermore, non-native speakers that are not residents of Canada require a proof of language proficiency.
 Admissible tests are TOEFL, IELTS or MELAB results.
 For additional details, please contact the Graduate Office.